HOW FENCE RULES WORK IN SOUTH CAROLINA

 • a fence exceeding a published height limit

-• placement near streets, sidewalks, driveways, or intersections
+• placement near streets, sidewalks, driveways, intersections, alleys, easements, drainage areas, utility corridors, or rights-of-way

 • visibility or public safety concerns

-• a fence being replaced, extended, or modified
+• a fence being replaced, extended, repaired, or modified

-• a complaint from a neighbor or an association
+• a complaint from a neighbor, association, or local official

 How an issue is handled depends on the governing authority, the site conditions involved, and any applicable private restrictions.